Last updated

 • Cost: Free with in-game purchases

-Not everyone likes scary games, myself included.
-For those of us who need a tamer form of Halloween fun, Among Us is a great option.
-You can play a game with anywhere from four to fifteen players.
 The setup is a lot like Mimicry.
-There are players who are secret alien monsters, and there are players who are trying to discover who the monsters are or escape.
+Each round starts with one player as the secret alien monster, determined to eliminate the rest of the crew.
+The other players are tasked to discover who the monster is or escape.
 Unlike the other games on this list, Among Us is a cartoon-style game.
-There is enough of an atmosphere to make it spooky at times, but it’s not scary.
+There’s enough of an atmosphere to make it spooky at times, but it’s not scary.

-The game is incredibly popular and it even has a Halloween update every year with special outfits for the characters.
+The game is incredibly popular, which keeps its Halloween updates fun and fresh.
 It’s easy to learn and offers a ton of potential with different map options and game settings.
-The most difficult part of the game is deciding which members of your friends and family are the monsters.
-The game is rated 4.1 on the iOS app store with over 700,000 reviews.
+The most difficult part of the game is figuring out which members of your friends and family are the monsters—and not giving yourself away.
+The game is rated 4.1 on the iOS App Store with over 815,000 reviews.

 Horror Movies Quiz Trivia Game logo